andyjakubowski/kingly-site/src/v1/tutorials/chess-game.md

 - The chess games rules apply
   - game start with whites
   - white plays, then black plays repeatedly till a game end condition is reached
-- When a player whose turn it is clicks on one of his pieces, the piece is temporarily highlighted till the move is performed.
+- When a player whose turn it is to play clicks on one of his pieces, the piece is temporarily highlighted till the move is performed.
 The player must subsequently click on a board location to indicate the target location for the piece.
 The piece is removed from its current position and moved to the target location.
 - When the game is over, as per the chess game rules, no more actions may be performed by the players.

 ## Modelization
-The previously informally specified behaviour can be modelized formally with the following state machine:
+The previously informally specified behavior can be modelized formally with the following state machine:

 ![chess game no undo](../../graphs/chess%20game%20with%20hierarchy%20no%20undo.jpg)

 This machine presents new aspects vs. what we presented in the previous example.
 First of all, it has hierarchy.
 The *White plays* control state is **nested within** the *White turn* control state.
 We will say that *White turn* is a **compound state**, and in contrast, that *White plays* is an **atomic state**.

 Compound states have an initial control state which is obtained as the target control state for the initial transition for that compound state.
-The initial transition is recognizable by the fact that its origin control state is the *init* control state -- singled out from the other nodes using a smaller node size, and a different colour.
+The initial transition is recognizable by the fact that its origin control state is the *init* control state -- singled out from the other nodes using a smaller node size, and a different color.
 In our modelization, the initial control state for *White turn* is *White plays*.

 In our modelization, the machine starts in the *White turn* initial control state.
 As this is a compound state, the machine then immediately moves to the initial control state of that state, which is *White plays*.
 As the latter control state is atomic, the machine remains in that initial control state and starts listening to events.